M. Kontsevich's graph complexes and universal structures on graded symplectic manifolds: Graph complexes

-The notion of universal (or {\it stable}) structures was first introduced in \cite{Kontsevich1997} to characterise a subclass of cochains in the Chevalley--Eilenberg algebra of polyvector fields $\CE(\Tpoly)$.
+The notion of universal structures was first introduced in \cite{Kontsevich1997} to characterise a subclass of cochains in the Chevalley--Eilenberg algebra of polyvector fields $\CE(\Tpoly)$.
 The terminology referred to the fact that such cochains are defined ``graphically'' via grafting of existing structures on $\Tpoly$ without resorting to additional data and thus independently of the dimension of the underlying manifold.
 Such universal cochains were then argued to constitute natural candidate recipients for the possible obstructions to the existence of a formality morphism.
 The corresponding class of formality morphisms was then precisely defined in \cite{Dolgushev2011} in terms of the operads $\mathsf{OC}$ and $\mathsf{KGra}$ (\cf definitions therein).
 Informally, these are \Lieinf quasi-isomorphisms whose Taylor coefficients can be written as a sum over Kontsevich admissible graphs \cite{Kontsevich:1997vb}, independently of the dimension\footnote{Two such morphisms thus only differ by their weight function, the latter depending on the choice of a Drinfel'd associator. }.
-The definition we adopt here is adapted from \cite{Almthesis}: \bdefi{Universal structure}{ Let $\mP$ be an operad in the category of graded vector spaces and $V$ a graded vector space.
-A $\mP$-algebra structure on $V$ will be said universal if the action of the operad $\mP$ on $V$ factors through a graph operad $\mathscr{G}$ as $\mP\longrightarrow\mathscr{G}\longrightarrow \End_{V}$. } Whenever the graph operad $\mathscr{G}$ is given by the Kontsevich's graph operad $\Gra_{d}$ (or its directed avatar $\dGra_d$) for some $d\in\mathbb Z$, the corresponding structure will be said {\it universal in the stable setting} or {\it stable} for short\footnote{While all the universal structures described in the present work will be stable in the above sense, we will encounter some non-stable universal structures in the companion paper \cite{Morand2019} (\cf also \cite{Shoikhet2008a} for an example of non-stable universal structure on polyvector fields). }.
+More generally, universal structures can be loosely defined as originating from ``graph operads''.
+In the present work, we will focus\footnote{We refer to \cite{Shoikhet2008a} and \cite{Morand2021} for examples of universal structures induced from (multi)-oriented graphs on infinite-dimensional polyvector fields and (quasi)-Lie bialgebroids, respectively. } on {\it stable} structures originating from the Kontsevich's operads $\Gra_{d}$ and $\dGra_{d}$ of (un)directed graphs.
+The definition of stable structures adopted in the present work is adapted from \cite[Definition 4.4.1.4]{Almthesis}: \begin{Definition}[Stable structure] Let $\mP$ be an operad in the category of graded vector spaces and $V$ a graded vector space.
+A $\mP$-algebra structure on $V$ will be said stable if the action of the operad $\mP$ on $V$ factors through the Kontsevich's graph operad $\Gra_{d}$ (or its directed avatar $\dGra_d$) as $\mP\longrightarrow\mathsf{(d)Gra}_d\longrightarrow \End_{V}$, for some $d\in\mathbb N$. \end{Definition}